 With a population of 122,000 Estelí is the 8th largest city in the country and has all the makings of a typical Latin American town; a few parks, a soccer team, a few grocery stores, plazas (or squares) for people to gather, markets, a cathedral, hotels, school, bars, etc.

-Although it is the third largest city in Nicaragua, it’s almost what you’d expect from a small town.
+Although it is the eighth largest city in Nicaragua, it’s almost what you’d expect from a small town.
 It’s quaint and spread out so it never feels overcrowded.
 It’s quiet, an air of calm to it suggesting a simple life.
 It doesn’t feel touristy, in fact I felt like I was one of only a few dozen tourists there.
 However, it has the benefit of a big city; convenient and frequent buses, supermarkets, and entertainment.

 Estelí doesn’t offer tourists too many activities.
 In fact, most travelers skip Estelí, the ones who do visit do so for one of two reasons: Somoto Canyon and the Miraflor cloud forest.